 A dynamic brake may be used when reversing the motor direction.
 Use a three pole, three position switch rated for at least the armature voltage rating and 150% of the armature current rating.
-For the dynamic brake resistor, use a 40 wat minimum, high power, wirewound resistor.
+For the dynamic brake resistor, use a 40 watt minimum, high power, wirewound resistor.
 Sizing the dynamic brake resistor depends on load inertia, motor voltage, and braking time.
 Use a lower-value, higher-wattage dynamic brake resistor to stop a motor more rapidly.
-Recommended values are 15 ohms for a 130 VDC motor and 30 ohms for 240 VDC motor.
+Recommended value is 15 ohms for a 130 VDC motor.
 The motor must come to a complete stop before changing directions.